Kalpana 2: Plot

 Cinematographer Raghav (Upendra) who is scared of ghosts and darkness ends up accompanying Nandini (Avantika Shetty), the girl he fancies, to shoot a reality show about a fake haunted house.
 As luck would have it, the house ends up being actually haunted and there's more than just adventure that awaits them.

 Production

 In August 2015, following the success of Upendra's venture Uppi 2, he signed to appear in Kalpana 2 with Naganna directing and Shilpa Srinivas producing.
 The film was initially planned to start production in September 2015.
 However the director walked out and R. Anantha Raju replaced him with Dr. Rajendra of Kalla Police fame agreeing to join the production team.
 The film officially began in November 2015 at the Bull Temple in Bangalore.
 Actress Priyamani played the role essayed by Nithya Menen in the original version.
 Avantika Shetty of Rangi Taranga fame got her second assignment from Upendra to reprise the role originally played by Taapsee Pannu in the Tamil film.
-During a shoot of a Kabbadi match for the film, Upendra sprained his ankle.
+During a shoot of a Kabaddi match for the film, Upendra sprained his ankle.